BenAgro314/JackalTourGuide/README.md

 >>> d.run_info(1) # prints information on the run with the index 1
 >>> d.list_dirs() # lists all of the folders in the directory ~/Myhal_Simulation/simulated_runs/, even if they are not valid runs
 >>> d.remove_dir('directory_name') # removed a directory with name 'directory_name' from ~/Myhal_Simulation/simulated_runs/
-Type DEL if you want to delete directory_name
-DEL
->>> d.remove_dir(clear_old = True) # will remove all directories from the folder that are not valid runs Type DEL if you want to delete all old runs
+>>> d.remove_dir(clear_old = True) # will remove all directories from the folder that are not valid runs
-DEL
 ```

 In order to visualize data, first you must specify what data you want to see.
-This is done by adding `Series()` objects to the `Dashboard()` object.
+This is done by adding `Series()` objects to the Dashboard.
 Series represent a set of runs adhering to various characteristics.
 Currently available characteristics include:

 - Time ranges: `earliest_date`, `latest_date`, `date`, type: int.